 For localised breast cancer, the most extensive surgical option is to remove the breast and lymph nodes under the arm.
 When part of the breast is removed it is referred to as breast conserving surgery or a lumpectomy.
 Radiotherapy is generally recommended after breast conserving surgery.

 When the whole breast is removed it is called a mastectomy.

-Chemotherapy is usually given before radiation therapy.
-It may be used to help shrink the cancer before surgery, if the risk of cancer returning is high or if the cancer returns after surgery or radiation therapy.
+Chemotherapy may be used to help shrink the cancer before surgery, if the risk of cancer returning is high or if the cancer returns after surgery or radiation therapy.
 It may also be used if the cancer is HER2 positive or does not respond to hormone therapy.